UK government warns Sports Direct it will act if wage laws flouted

 Last week's Guardian report was only the latest criticism of Sports Direct, run by Ashley, who is also the owner of Newcastle United soccer club.

-The group was criticised earlier this year for the way it treated some staff and suppliers, with lawmakers saying it behaved like a "backstreet outfit".
+The group was criticized earlier this year for the way it treated some staff and suppliers, with lawmakers saying it behaved like a "backstreet outfit".

 Ashley had also irked lawmakers in March telling them he was unavailable to answer questions over the treatment of workers at a Sports Direct subsidiary.

-"We don't necessarily recognise the company that is being portrayed and we need to do a better job in making sure our story gets across," Chief Executive Dave Forsey told Reuters last Thursday.
-(Reporting by James Davey and Kate Holton; Editing by Alison Williams)
+"We don't necessarily recognize the company that is being portrayed and we need to do a better job in making sure our story gets across," Chief Executive Dave Forney told Reuters last Thursday.